daveblx/Bank-Simulation/README.md

 # Simple Banking System

 A basic Java-based console application that simulates a simple banking system.
-The system allows users to create accounts, deposit money, withdraw money, check balances, and view transaction history.
+The system allows users to create accounts, deposit money, withdraw money and check balances.

 ## Features